samoylenkodmitry/s-a--m.github.io/_posts/2022-10-31-leetcode_daily.md

 #### Join me on Telegram
 https://t.me/leetcode_daily_unstoppable/211

+#### Problem
+Count distinct strings, length low to high, appending '0' zero or '1' one times.
+Return count % 1,000,000,007.

 #### Intuition
 Let's add `zero`'s or `one`'s one by one.
 For each current length, the resulting count is independent of all the previous additions.
 We can cache the result by the current `size` of the string.